SARARANJBAR/PNTSkullstripInferenceProject/README.md

 # PNTSkullstripInferenceProject

-## Introduction

 DeepBrain is SwansonLab's inhouse deep learning model for extracting brain tissue. this model was built using the Tensorflow based platform niftynet, which requires a specific format of data to run.

+## reference
 For information about how this model was built, please read:

 Ranjbar S, Singleton KW, Curtin L, Rickertsen CR, Paulson LE, Hu LS, Mitchell JR, Swanson KR.
 Weakly Supervised Skull Stripping of Magnetic Resonance Imaging of Brain Tumor Patients.
 From Prototype to Clinical Workflow: Moving Machine Learning for Lesion Quantification into Neuroradiological Practice.
 2022 Aug 2.

-This script is a wrapper for runninng inference on a new test sample (or samples, it works in batch).
-Given an input folder with images along with image identifier (string saying either T1Gd or FLAIR), and path to an output folder, this script does the following:

-1 - fixes all image-related requirements of the trained net, including resampling
-    and renaming
+## Where to find previously trained model objects

+Trainend models are provided in PNTMRSkullstrippingProject repository (due to the size of model objects they were not duplicated here).
+Please download the models from PNTMRSkullstrippingProject repository to your local machine for running the inference.

+## run_deepbrain.py

+run_deepbrain.py is a wrapper that takes care of all preprocessing that needs to happen before you can run the model on a new test case.
+This script does a lot of things:

+1 - finds all input images and resamples and renames data to match what niftynet expects

-2 - generates a csv file, in which image ids and assigned cohort (in this case
+2 - generates a csv file, in which new image ids are assigned to inference cohort (needed for running niftynet)

-    inference) are indicated
+3 - generates a reference csv file for keeping track of name change and spacing change.

-3 - generates a configation file for calling niftynet that include paths to input, output, model, model, etc.
+4 - writes a configation file for calling niftynet that include paths to input, output, model, etc.

-4 - calls the niftynet using the configuration file in inference mode
+5 - calls the niftynet platform using said config file in inference mode, this will generate predicted brain masks.

-5 - renames and resizes predictions to the original image space
+6 - renames and resizes predicted mask back to the original image space and image names

-6 - deletes all intermediate files
+7 - deletes all intermediate files

-## Where to find the model objects

-trainend models are provided in PNTMRSkullstrippingProject repository (due to the size of model objects they were not duplicated here).
-Please download the models from PNTMRSkullstrippingProject repository to your local machine for running the inference

-##  Requirements
+##  Data  preparation

-1) a folder with FLAIR images in nifti format, with an image identifier tag (e.g. FLAIR) in image names.
-2) previously trained models (available in PNTSkullStrippingProject repository).
-3)
+You need to prepare a folder with your test case FLAIR images in nifti format.
+Niftynet works in batches, so it can be a folder with all of your test cases or just one case.

+Note: Images NEED to have an image type identifier tag (in this case FLAIR) in their names otherwise they won't be recognized.

-##  How to run
+## how to use

-1 - open a terminal window and cd where this file is located
+Once you have your data and models ready, clone this repository, open a terminal window and cd where run_deepbrain.py is located.

 2 - create an conda environment using the niftynet yml file (if you havenot already) by typing 'conda env create -f niftynet.yml'